|

 from drowning.
 This activity is well documented already in ancient

 texts (one dating from the 13th century).
+The dog was actually considered

 part of the crew of a boat to the point that each dog was entitled